-“If you want a secretary, find someone who’s dream is to become a secretary.”
+“If you want a secretary, find someone whose dream is to become a secretary.“

-This article is mainly addressed to HR practitioners and students, but is also very useful for entrepreneurs and managers.
+This article mainly addresses HR practitioners and students but is also very useful for entrepreneurs and managers.

-There is a difference between a job description and a job specification, or person specification.
-The job description you use to offer some details to those interested, but the job specification contains all the things an HR person must be careful to.
+There is a difference between a job description and a job specification or person specification.
+The job description you use offers some details to those interested, but the job specification contains all the things an HR person must be careful of.

-To properly design and structure a job specification as a framework, you will have to put yourself in the employee’s shoes.
-That’s why some of the greatest insights come from interviewing people who work in the same position or people who have worked in this position.
-Understand what are the motivations of a person in doing that kind of job.
-To find out the motivation, put yourself these questions:
+To properly design and structure a job specification as a framework, you must put yourself in the employee’s shoes.
+That’s why some of the most significant insights come from interviewing people who work in the same position or people who have worked in this position.
+First, understand a person’s motivations in doing that kind of job.
+Then, to find out the reason, put yourself these questions:

 - What’s important about this job?